 A native of North Carolina, Ashley graduated from the University of North Carolina at Chapel Hill in 1999, where she was inducted as a member of Phi Beta Kappa.
 Ashley graduated magna cum laude with a J.D. from Georgetown University Law Center in 2004, where she was the winner of the 2002 Leahy Moot Court Competition and an editor of the Georgetown Law Journal.
 She joined Williams & Connolly in 2004.
 Ashley is co-chair of the firm’s Women’s Initiative and a member of the Associate Evaluation Committee.

 Though all cases vary and none is predictive, Ashley’s experience includes:

-- Securing dismissal of a False Claims Act case against Liberty Medical Supply Inc. in a suit claiming Liberty failure to refund the government more than $60 million in alleged overpayments for medical supplies.
+- Securing dismissal of a False Claims Act case against Liberty Medical Supply Inc. in a suit claiming Liberty failed to refund the government more than $60 million in alleged overpayments for medical supplies.

 - Winning the first MDL trial in the hormone therapy litigation for Wyeth (now Pfizer) in a suit brought by a woman claiming that the medication caused her breast cancer.

-- Representing students falsely accused of sexual assault in appeal of civil rights litigation brought against public officials.
+- Representing students falsely accused of sexual assault in an appeal of civil rights litigation brought against public officials.